suavecode/suavecode.github.io/_posts/2015-06-17-Payload_Range_Diagram.md

 ---

 ### Embraer E-190 Payload Range Diagram Tutorial
-1) Locate the tutorial script folder, SUAVE/scripts/tutorial.
+1) Locate the tutorial script folder.
 If necessary cd to this directory.

 2) Open the test_payload_range.py script in your favorite editor or IDE.